|Text: The Field Trip||Images: On-Site||Images: Fossils||Wigdet: Keeler Weather|

-Not only is the Cerro Gordo fossil site a productive and scenic area to explore, it is also a place of great paleontological importance.
+Not only is the Cerro Gordo fossil district a productive and scenic area to explore, it is also a place of great paleontological importance.
 As one of only three known Carboniferous (the European equivalent of the Mississippian and Pennsylvanian Periods combined) ammonoid localities in all of California, it is also the only such example currently accessible to amateur fossil buffs.
 The other two occur in Death Valley National Park (officially established in 1994), near the famous Racetrack in the northern sector of the vast park--now, with the assimilation of many thousands of acres of adjacent wilderness lands, larger than the entire state of Connecticut--where rocks of varying shapes and sizes apparently slide in mysterious secrecy across a wide desert playa.
 The long-held traditional explanation was that during winter, with nobody around to see the phenomena occur, preferably in the dead of night, fierce wind gusts--upwards of 100 miles per hour--pushed the rocks across slippery playa muds saturated by rare episodes of Death Valley precipitation; a "definitive" explanation, though, is that on occasion ice sheets form around the Racetrack stones, creating minature "rafts" that proceed to transport the rocks across the wet playa when bumped by a neighboring ice sheet whose motion in turn is initiated by gusts of wind.

 In actual fact, both Death Valley sites are extensions of a single phenomenally productive cephalopod-bearing horizon in the Upper Mississippian Perdido Formation.
-Each yields innumerable ammonoids that characteristically weather out whole and intact, although many of the cephalopodic remains reveal obvious signs of degradation to their exteriors caused by the ceaseless abrasive weathering in the harsh desert elements.
+Each yields innumerable ammonoids that characteristically weather out whole and intact, although many of the cephalopodic remains reveal obvious signs of degradation to their exteriors caused by the ceaseless abrasive weathering in the harsh transitional Mojave Desert-Great Basin Desert elements.
 Even so, numerous specimens still retain their original suture lines--that is, the distinctive growth line of the junction of a cephalopod's shell with the inner surface of its shell wall, which paleontologists use to identify the genus and species of all shell-bearing cephalopods, both living and extinct.